heptagonhust/ASC24-Final-GoMars/README.md

 # Introduction

-Grid-point Multiple-Conservation dynamical cORE

-Check barotropic test results [here](https://github.com/gmcore-project/gmcore/wiki/Test-Archive).
+Grid-point Model dynamical CORE (GMCORE) is currently on the latitude-longitude grid, but we also plan to incorporate quasi-uniform grid as backup.
+The numerics are working on C-grid, with general terrain following vertical coordinate.

 # Status

 - [ ] Parallelization using MPI:
   - [X] 1D latitudional decomposition (done)
   - [X] 2D decomposition (partially done)
-  - [ ] Optimize for X86 (~2021.04)
+  - [ ] Optimize for X86 (~2024.04)
 - [ ] Nesting at middle and low latitudes (~2021.11).
 - [ ] Acceleration using GPU (~?).
 - [X] Baroclinic version (~2021.02).